superxslam/SuperOdom/readme.md

 ## 📍 Localization Mode Configuration

+The localization mode allows you to localize your robot by providing an initial pose and ground truth map.

 Update your `.yaml` configuration file with:
 ```yaml
 localization_mode: true         # If true, localization mode is enabled; otherwise, SLAM mode is used